dotsnav/dotsnav/README.md

 - AgentDirectionComponent (optional)
 - AgentDrawComponent (optional)

+Note that any agent requires a NavmeshAgentComponent and or a DynamicTreeElementComponent.
 To trigger path queries set AgentComponent.State to Pending.

 ![](https://github.com/bassmit/images/blob/master/DotsNav/image15.png?raw=true)